Generic Name: insulin detemir (IN-su-lin DET-e-mir)

 Brand Name: Levemir

-Levemir vials is used for:
+Levemir vials are used for:

 Treating diabetes mellitus.

-Levemir vials is a long-acting form of the hormone insulin.
+Levemir vials are a long-acting form of the hormone insulin.
 It works by helping your body to use sugar properly.
 This lowers the amount of glucose in the blood, which helps to treat diabetes.

 Do NOT use Levemir vials if:

 - you are allergic to any ingredient in Levemir vials